 - Medical card number

-- Copies of emails and letters that have been sent by us or to us about your care
+- Copies of emails and letters that have been sent by us about your care

-- A minority of patient’s records include photos and videos but only for those who have given written consent for us to hold these.
+- A minority of patients’ records include photos and videos (but these are only retained for those who have given written consent).

 How do I find out what information you hold?